CS-433/ml-project-2-bogota/README.md

 # Step 1: Reproduce results of Marc on neural nets

 - **Data**: historical data of the Bitcoin (BTC) price expressed in USD daily for the period of April 15, 2014 to Januar 10, 2019.
-Take Adj Close as P(t) (price at time t)
+Data from yahoo start at Sep 17, 2014, Take Adj Close as P(t) (price at time t)
 - **Model**: Feedforward fully connected neural nets,
 - **Input**: the first six lags of the Bitcoin log returns r(t-i) = (log(P(t-i)/P(t-i-1))), i = 0,1,2,3,4,5
 - **Architecture**: